Checking and savings smarts: Make your accounts work harder for you

 What is the best checking account for me?

 You’ll want to be as choosy with your checking account as you are with your savings account.
 In general, make sure you get a clear picture of the accounts that meet your financial needs.
 Pay special attention to the account’s overdraft policy.
-These questions can help you decide which checking account makes the most sense for you.
+These questions can help you decide which account makes the most sense for your needs before you open a checking account.

 • Does this account have a monthly maintenance fee?
 What steps can I take to avoid this fee as well?